f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab5.rst

 Validate SNAT Function
 ----------------------

-We tested functionality in prior exercises with the commands belos leverage curl from the Cygwin Terminal to insert the X-Forwarded-For header in to the request.
+We tested functionality in prior exercises with the commands below.
+Leverage curl from the Cygwin Terminal to insert the X-Forwarded-For header in to the request.

 .. code-block:: console

    curl -k https://10.1.10.30 -H 'Host: site1.com' -H 'X-Forwarded-For: 1.202.2.1'

-**Expected Result:** The site should now be blocked and eventually timeout
+**Expected Result:** The site should be blocked by the geo_restrict_rule_list

-Validate that requests sourced from the X-Forwarded-For IP address of 172.16.99.5 are now allowed.
+Validate that requests sourced from the X-Forwarded-For IP address of 172.16.99.5 allowed.

 .. code-block:: console